Stock Investing for Beginners:

 Once you've opened your account and decided what to buy, here's how to place your first order:

-1. Transfer money to your brokerage account (usually via bank transfer)
+1. Transfer money to your brokerage account (usually via bank transfer, takes 1-3 days)

 2. Search for the fund using its ticker symbol (e.g., VTI, VTSAX)